-C21 Early Decision

-C21 Yes No

-Does your institution offer an early decision plan (an admission plan that permits students to apply and be notified of an admission decision well in advance of the regular notification date and that asks students to commit to attending if accepted) for first-time, first-year (freshman) applicants for fall enrollment? Х

-C21 If "yes," please complete the following:

-C21 First or only early decision plan closing date 1-NOV C21 First or only early decision plan notification date 15-DEC C21 Other early decision plan closing date C21 Other early decision plan notification date

-C21 For the Fall 2011 entering class:

-C21 Number of early decision applications received by your institution 1,754 C21 Number of applicants admitted under early decision plan 497

-C21 Please provide significant details about your early decision plan:
+Yes No Does your institution offer an early decision plan (an admission plan that permits students to apply and be notified of an admission decision well in advance of the regular notification date and that Х asks students to commit to attending if accepted) for first-time, first- year (freshman) applicants for fall enrollment?
+I If "yes," please complete the following: First or only early decision plan closing date 1 NOV First or only early decision plan notification date 15 DEC Other early decision plan closing date Other early decision plan notification date For the Fall 2014 entering class: Number of early decision applications received by your institution 1682 Number of applicants admitted under early decision plan 471 Please provide significant details about your early decision plan: 2 Early action Yes No 2 Do you have a nonbinding early action plan whereby students are 105 110 Inotified of an admission decision well in advance of the redular Х notified of an admission decision well in advance of the regular notification date but do not have to commit to attending your 5 notification date but do not have to commit to attending your college? notification date but do not have to commit to attending your

-Common Data Set 2011-2012

-22 arly action Yes No

-22 D o you have a nonbinding early action plan whereby students are otified of an admission decision well in advance of the regular otification date but do not have to commit to attending your college? Х

-22 If "yes," please complete the following: • -

-22 E arly action closing date

-22 F: arly action notification date
+C22 Is your early action plan a "restrictive" plan under which you limit students from applying to other early plans?
+C22 Yes No

+C22